open-policy-agent/gatekeeper/website/versioned_docs/version-v3.13.x/constrainttemplates.md

 1. [Rego](https://www.openpolicyagent.org/docs/latest/#rego) code that defines a policy violation
 2. The schema of the accompanying `Constraint` object, which represents an instantiation of a `ConstraintTemplate`

+> ❗ Validation of rego for constraint templates is enabled by default.
+Set `validate-template-rego` flag to `false` to disable rego validation and to use kubernetes cel based policies as well.
+This flag will be removed from gatekeeper 3.16 and onwards, please make use of gator to validate constraint template in shift left manner to avoid any impact with this behavior change.

 ## `v1` Constraint Template

 In release version 3.6.0, Gatekeeper included the `v1` version of `ConstraintTemplate`.
 Unlike past versions of `ConstraintTemplate`, `v1` requires the Constraint schema section to be [structural](https://kubernetes.io/blog/2019/06/20/crd-structural-schema/).